manong-w/blog/content/about.md

 +++

-Ma Nong (码农) means programmer in Chinese.
+Ma Nong (码农) is slang for programmer in Chinese.
 Literal translation is code farmer, which I found funny enough to adopt as a name for this blog.